60 AWESOME Things To Do in Jasper (2024 Travel Guide)

 Mountain Bike

-Some excellent mountain biking can be had in Jasper.
-There are mountain biking trails for every level of rider here.
+Some excellent mountain biking can be had in Jasper with mountain biking trails for every level of rider here.
 The Water Tower, Mina Lake, and Loni’s are some of the most popular.
 Beginners to advanced riders will be sure to find something to ride in the park.

 If you are a beginner, booking a guided tour is probably best.
-Journey Bike Guides offer private tours for those interested.
-You can bring your own bike or rent one if you want to venture out.
-Here’s a great resource for mountain biking around Jasper.
-We also like to check Trailforks to get an idea of fun trails in the area.
+Journey Bike Guides offers private tours for those interested.
+Alternatively, you can bring your own bike or rent one if you want to venture out.
+We like to check Trailforks to get an idea of fun trails in the area.

 Bike rentals are available at Journey Bike, Vicious Cycle, and Jasper Source.
 You can also rent bikes at The Boathouse at Fairmont Jasper Park Lodge to bike near the Lac Beauvert area.